cdosen/ranked-pairs/readme.md

 4. Let people vote.
 Also delete the sent folder of your email address for the purpose of anonymity.

-5. run verifyVotes.py. include as commandline args a downloaded copy of the output of the form in .csv format, the file containing the IDs from step 3, and the name of a file you want the valid votes exported to.
+5. run verifyVotes.py. include as commandline args a downloaded copy of the output of the form in .csv format, the file containing the IDs from step 3.
 These files should be in that order.

-6. make a file that is just the headers of the result from step 5.
+6. make a file that is just the headers of the csv file labelled PROCESSED.
 Then delete all entries from that new file that are not candidates in the current election.

 7. run countVotes.py.
-Include as commandline args the file from step 5, then the file from step 6. you may include --file [insert name for an output text file here], if you want a full report of the process, as opposed to just the result.
+Include as commandline args the file labelled as VALID, then the file from step 6. you may include --file [insert name for an output text file here], if you want a full report of the process, as opposed to just the result.

 # Security and anonymity: